Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 You may have been repeatedly told when you were a child to "never show fear to dogs because they can sense it."
-How true is that though?
-If you put that advice to the test by trying your best to appear confident every time you encounter an unfamiliar dog on a walk, chances are, this method worked and the dogs left you alone.
+How true is that, though?
+If you put that advice to the test by trying your best to appear confident every time you encounter an unfamiliar dog on a walk, then chances are this method worked and the dogs left you alone.

 After several uneventful encounters throughout your life (thanks to negative reinforcement), you may have grown up thinking that dogs are blessed with mystical or paranormal powers that allow them to read your soul.
 Or, you may have grown up fearing dogs.
 In the back of your mind, you may have felt that dogs sense and seek submission or weakness, and as it happens when exhibiting fear, they will take advantage of your weakness and chase you down.